WD-Scott/NBA-MVP-Prediction/README.md

 ![](images/corr_matrix1.png)

-We chose to drop all of these except PTS, because PTS effectively captures the others.
+We chose to drop all of these except PTS because PTS effectively captures the others.
 The resulting top 10 features are:

 - OWS = Offensive Win Shares (see <a href="https://www.basketball-reference.com/about/ws.html">NBA Win Shares</a> for more information on how this is calculated)
 - MP = Minutes Played